tavis-siebert/EgoDepth-HMR/README.md

 If `ModuleNotFoundError`errors occur, you may need to run `pip install -e .` in the relevant third party folder roots

 ### install nflows
+NOTE: this step might not be needed if your pip install worked properly.
+To see, try skipping this step first and come back if needed.
 ```
 cd thirdparty
 pip uninstall nflows